hulryung/ubuntu-dotfile-plus/README.md

 * **Idempotent by design** – safe to re‑run; existing settings are detected before modification.
 * **Ubuntu‑focused** – tuned for the latest LTS release, but compatible with most Debian‑based distros.
 * **Rollback safety** – critical files are automatically backed up before changes are applied.
-* **Awesome Bash Prompt** – feature-rich terminal prompt with Python env, Git status, system info, and more.
+* **Starship Prompt** – modern cross-shell prompt with Gruvbox theme, Git status, language detection, and more.

 ---